Diet

 Bloating and Gas

-The hard center of cabbage can cause digestive issues for guinea pigs, such as diarrhea, and can lead to bloating.
-So if you are giving your guinea pig some cabbage, be sure to remove the core before feeding it to your pet.
+The hard center of cabbage can cause digestive issues such as diarrhea and bloating.
+Be sure to remove the core before feeding cabbage to your pet.

-Can cabbage kill guinea pigs by causing negative side effects such as gas and diarrhea?
-There is a lot of debate on this subject.
+Can cabbage kill guinea pigs by causing negative side effects?
+There’s a lot of debate on this subject.

-The truth is that cabbage can be harmful to guinea pigs, but it usually only happens if a guinea pig eats a lot of it.
+The truth is that cabbage can be harmful, but it usually only happens if a guinea pig eats a lot of it.

-Ultimately, whether or not cabbages are bad for guinea pigs depends on the individual animal.
-Some guinea pigs may have no problems digesting cabbages, while others may get sick or become overweight.
+Whether cabbages are bad for guinea pigs depends on the individual animal.
+Some guinea pigs may have no problems digesting them, while others may get sick or become overweight.

-Cabbage can be a healthy addition to your guinea pig’s diet, but it’s important to feed it in moderation.
-The serving size for cabbage should be about one inch per day, at least two times a week.
+Cabbage can be a healthy addition to your guinea pig’s diet, but feed it in moderation.
+The serving size should be about one inch per day, at least two times a week.

-As the vegetable has to be served fresh and raw to your guinea pigs, it’s best to always wash it thoroughly under running water.
+Since the vegetable has to be served fresh and raw, always wash it thoroughly under running water.

 Can Guinea Pigs Eat Red Cabbage?

-You can safely let your guinea pigs eat both red cabbage and purple cabbage, and it’s quite nutritious for guinea pigs.
+You can safely let your guinea pigs eat both red cabbage and purple cabbage, and it’s quite nutritious for them.

-Although Chinese cabbage is a great source of vitamin C (essential for healthy bones and teeth), low in calories, and high in nutrients (and all this makes it a healthy addition to your guinea pig’s diet), it contains too much calcium.
+Chinese cabbage isn’t the best option for guinea pigs.
+Although it’s a great source of vitamin C, low in calories, and high in nutrients, it contains too much calcium.

-For that reason, letting your guinea pigs eat napa cabbage and Chinese cabbage isn’t the best choice, but it’s still a great addition to their diet.
+For that reason, letting your guinea pigs eat napa cabbage and Chinese cabbage isn’t the best choice, but it can still be an occasional addition to their diet.

 Is Green Cabbage Good for Guinea Pigs?

-Guinea pigs can eat green cabbage, and it’s quite good for guinea pigs.
-The vegetable is low in calories and high in nutrients, making it a healthy addition to the diet.
+Guinea pigs can eat green cabbage, and it’s quite good for them.
+It’s low in calories and high in nutrients, making it a healthy addition to the diet.

 Is Savoy Cabbage Good for Guinea Pigs?